awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2_deploy_dashboards.md

 ## Option 2: All-in-one CloudFormation deployment (10 min)

-This option does not require any pre-requisites other than the CUR having been created and available in an S3 bucket.
+This option does not require any pre-requisites other than the CUR having been created (and available in an S3 bucket) and QuickSight being setup.

 {{%expand "Click here to continue" %}}